Thorkee/FusionFly/README.original.md

 - [ ] Batch processing
 - [ ] User authentication and file management
 - [ ] Performance optimizations for large datasets

-## Troubleshooting

-- If file uploads fail, check your Blob Storage connection string
-- For authentication issues, verify your JWT secret
-- If you encounter Cosmos DB errors, ensure your endpoint and key are correct

 ## License